“Postmodernising career development to enhance people’s ability to negotiate multiple career-related transitions”

 - contact details of the corresponding author

-Please submit your proposal by no later than 31 March 2020.
+Please submit your proposal by no later than 30 September 2020.
 Proposals will be considered, and you will be notified about the outcome at our earliest convenience.
-Complete manuscripts should be submitted for review before 30 June 2020.
 The submission should be made online through the journal’s website ajcd.africa (AOSIS publishes the journal).
 Exceptionally, a manuscript may be submitted by e-mail attachment to the Guest Editor Kobus Maree (email@example.com).
 Submitted manuscripts will undergo peer-review, and authors will typically receive the results of the review within six weeks after the submission of their manuscripts.
-We hope to complete the proof-reading and editing of the guest issue by 30 November 2020.
 The issue will be published online in a fully citable form.
 Hard copy publication will occur at the earliest opportunity.

 List of references